thomasbelliott/Writing-Portfolio/README.md

 Iowa State University's Center for Communication Excellence.

 ## Overview
-While I am not able to share the work of others that I have helped to edit and revise due to copyright and privacy issues, this repository contains samples of my own research writing showcasing my ability to communicate complex, specialized topics clearly and effectively.
+The majority of my work has been editing and revising pieces of writing for others, which I am not able to share due to copyright and privacy issues.
+Therefore, this repository contains a few samples of my own research writing, showcasing my ability to communicate complex, specialized topics clearly and effectively.

 Email: thomas.b.elliott@gmail.com